SEND Special Provision Capital Fund

 Local authorities must ensure there are enough good school places for all pupils, including those with SEN and disabilities.

-The Government has committed £215 million of capital funding to help local authorities create new school places and improve existing facilities for children and young people with SEN and disabilities, in consultation with parents and providers.
+The Government originally committed £215 million of capital funding to help local authorities create new school places and improve existing facilities for children and young people with SEN and disabilities, in consultation with parents and providers.
+The government announced a further allocation Nationally of £50m in May 2018, followed by an additional £100m in December 2018.

 This funding can be invested in mainstream schools and academies, special units, special schools, early years settings and further education colleges, or to make other provision for children and young people aged from 0 to 25.